 With many bookmakers popping up each year there has never been a better time to be a punter!

-As well as the sign-up offers, most bookmakers will also will attract punters by offering enhanced terms for their existing customers.
+As well as the sign-up offers, most bookmakers will also attract punters by offering enhanced terms for their existing customers.
 So come June each year, be sure to shop around to find the best Royal Ascot betting offers on the market.

 Top odds comparison sites are a good place to go as they will collate all the main Royal Ascot bookmaker offers so you can see them in one place.
 In the past, some bookmakers refunded any bets (up to a certain stakes) if your horse finished second.
 Others might do ‘happy hour’ where they boost up the Royal Ascot odds on certain runners.